MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdbgexts/nf-wdbgexts-translatevirtualtophysical.md

 ## -parameters

 ### -param Virtual

 Specifies the virtual memory address to translate.

 ### -param Physical

 Receives the physical memory address.

 ## -returns

 If the function succeeds, the return value is <b>TRUE</b>; otherwise, it is <b>FALSE</b>.

 ## -remarks

 This function is only available in kernel-mode debugging.

 If you are writing a WdbgExts extension, include wdbgexts.h.
-If you are writing a DbgEng extension that calls this function, include wdbgexts.h before dbgeng.h (see <a href="https://msdn.microsoft.com/library/windows/hardware/ff561480">Writing DbgEng Extension Code</a> for details.)</p>
+If you are writing a DbgEng extension that calls this function, include wdbgexts.h before dbgeng.h (see <a href="https://msdn.microsoft.com/library/windows/hardware/ff561480">Writing DbgEng Extension Code</a> for details.)